vbem/lilei.tech/resumes/en_US/index.md

 - Department: *Page Searching - QA Dept.*
 - Position: *Senior Engineer (T5)*
 - Technology Stack: *Python*, *C/C++*, *MySQL*, and other intra middleware of Baidu, etc.
-- Responsibility: Development of internal tools, construction of testing platform, talent recruitment and other related works.
-- Key Projects:
+- Responsibilities:
-    - Being responsible for a unified testing Platform, and responsible for designing, development, promotion and maintainance of about 20 tools.
-    - Participating in the development of testing base library of Baidu Quality Department, completing the projects such as retrieval package of distributed web information base, anti-spam unit test package in single page and so on.
+  - Be responsible for a unified testing Platform.
+Design, development and maintenance about 20 internal QA-tools, such as retrieval package of distributed web information base, anti-spam unit test package in single page and etc.
+  - Participate in the development of testing base library of Baidu.
-    - Being independently responsible for the R&D of "[Baidu Zhixin](https://baike.baidu.com/item/%E7%99%BE%E5%BA%A6%E7%9F%A5%E5%BF%83/12015195) medicine data-mining project".
-With data aggregation of  multiple offline medicine knowledge bases and third-party suppliers, qualified suppliers are [preferentially shown](https://www.baidu.com/s?wd=%E9%80%9F%E6%95%88%E4%BC%A4%E9%A3%8E%E8%83%B6%E5%9B%8A) in the first page of Baidu searching results page through [Aladdin platform](https://open.baidu.com/#/).
+  - Be independently responsible for the R&D of "[Baidu Zhixin](https://baike.baidu.com/item/%E7%99%BE%E5%BA%A6%E7%9F%A5%E5%BF%83/12015195) medicine data-mining project".
+With data aggregation of multiple offline medicine knowledge bases and third-party suppliers, qualified suppliers are [preferentially shown](https://www.baidu.com/s?wd=%E9%80%9F%E6%95%88%E4%BC%A4%E9%A3%8E%E8%83%B6%E5%9B%8A) in the first page of Baidu searching results page through Aladdin platform.
 - Achievements:
     - Promotion from T3 to T4 to T5 within 2 years.
     - Successively being awarded the Star of QA, Quality Expert in Baidu QA and Technology Pioneer (the highest award of Technology Class of QA Dept. in Baidu).